 In the previous study, we adopted three types of Deep Neural Network (DNN) structures: 1) Convolutional Neural Networks (CNN), 2) Long-Short Term Memory (LSTM) and 3) Sequence to Sequence (Seq2Seq).
-Of the three models, Seq2Seq model is a deep neural network consisting of two LSTM units called encoder and decoder, and learning of classification problem and sentence generation is performed by entering pairs of strings of words to each part [10][11].
-For example, the pair corresponds to a sentence in certain language and its translated sentence and response sentence in case of question and answer system, respectively.
+Of the three models, Seq2Seq model is a deep neural network consisting of two LSTM units called encoder and decoder, and learning of classification problem and sentence generation is performed by entering pairs of strings of words to each part [28][29].
+For example, the pair corresponds to a sentence in certain language and its translated sentence in case of translation system as well as to question sentence and response sentence in case of question and answer system, respectively.

 In addition, a model based on Support Vector Machine (SVM), which is a traditional machine learning approach is used as a baseline.
 Accuracy of each model is verified by comparing automatic coding concordance rate and Kappa coefficient.
-About technology and experiment results in detail for each classification model, please refer to existing literatures of the authors [6]-[8].
+About technology and experiment results in detail for each classification model, please refer to existing literatures of the authors [7][8[[9].